-CONTROL AND PROTECTION CIRCUITRY:
+ANALOG CONTROL AND PROTECTION CIRCUITRY:

-The 33972 is designed to operate from 5.5 V to 38/40 V on the VPWR terminal.
-Characteristics are provided for V{PWR} from 8.0 to 26 V for the IC (parametric tests are done from 8.0 to 16.0v).
-Switch contact currents and the internal logic supply are generated from the VPWR terminal.
-The VDD supply terminal is used to set the SPI communication voltage levels, current source for the SO driver, and pull-up current on \overline{INT} and \overline{CS} .
+The 33975 is designed to operate from 5.5 V to 38/40 V on the VPWR pin.
+Characteristics are provided from 8.0 to 28 V for the device.
+Switch contact currents and the internal logic supply are generated from the VPWR pin.
+The VDD supply pin is used to set the SPI communication voltage levels, current source for the SO driver, and pull-up current on $\overline{\text{INT}}$ and $\overline{\text{CS}}$.

 The on-chip voltage regulator and bandgap supplies the required voltages to the internal monitor circuitry.
-The temperature monitor is active in the Normal mode.
+The temperature monitor is active in the Normal Mode.

-INTERFACE AND CONTROL:
+MCU INTERFACE AND CONTROL:

-The 33972 Multiple Switch Detection Interface with Suppressed Wake-up is designed to detect the closing and opening of up to 22 switch contacts.
+The 33975 Multiple Switch Detection Interface with Suppressed Wake-up is designed to detect the closing and opening of up to 22 switch contacts.
 The switch status, either open or closed, is transferred to the microprocessor unit (MCU) through a serial peripheral interface (SPI).

 The device also features a 22-to-1 analog multiplexer for reading inputs as analog.
-The 33972 device has two modes of operation, Normal and Sleep.
+The 33975 device has two modes of operation, Normal and Sleep.